the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 (cl-ppie-events-comms-event-content)=
 ### Collaborative Event Content
-If content such as presentation slides, worksheets, and other material are able to be shared but were not sent out before the event, consider sending it as soon as possible during the event for people with internet access or after the session.
+If content such as presentation slides, worksheets, and other materials are able to be shared but were not sent out before the event, consider sending it as soon as possible.
+For example, during the event which can support people without internet access, or as soon as possible at the conclusion of the event.
 You can also send out notes or session minutes taken during the event.

 Taking collaborative “live” notes can be very divisive based on different audiences.